What is a List Poem?

 Like any other form of poetry, list poems have a distinct but straightforward structure.

-List poems comprise 3 main parts: an introduction, the list, and a conclusion.
 What is unique about list poems is that the middle section (the list) doesn’t contain the eloquent transitions that poems are often known for.
-Instead, the list is direct, making this a fun form of poetry to start with or use as a brainstorming tool.
+Instead, the list is direct, with each part of the poem flowing immediately into the next.
+This is what makes list poems a fun form of poetry to start with or use as a brainstorming tool.

 Examples of List Poems